nepalprabin/nepalprabin.github.io_/_posts/2021-07-27-illustrated-vision-transformers.md

 ## How is an image changed into sequence of vectors to feed into the transformer?
+Let's decode above figure by taking a RGB image of size $256 * 256 * 3$.
+The first step is to create patches of size $16 * 16$ from input image.
+We can create $16 * 16 = 256$ total patches.
+After splitting input images into patches, another step is to lineary place all splitted images.
+As seen in the figure, first patch is placed on the left most side and right most on the far right.
+Then, we linearly project these patches to get $1 * 768$ vector representations.
+These representation is known as patch embeddings.
+The size of patch embedding becomes $256 * 768$ (since we have 256 total patches with each patch represented as $1 * 768$ vector.

 As we know, the [transformer](https://arxiv.org/abs/1706.03762) takes 1D sequence of embeddings as inputs.
 To match such format, we need to reshape our 2D images.
 Given the image of size $(H * W * C)$, the paper reshaped into a sequence of flattened 2D patches $x_p \, \varepsilon \, \mathbb{R}^{N*(P^2.C))}$.

 An extra learnable embedding is attacheed to the sequence of embedded patches.
 It is a class embedding (similar to [BERT](https://arxiv.org/abs/1810.04805)'s ```[class]``` token.
 This extra learnable classification token is used to predict the class of input image which is implemented by a MLP head.